-Phase 2 clinical trial of MM-121 in combination with exemestane for hormone-sensitive breast cancer widely used aromatase inhibitor for the treatment of breast cancer.
+We are currently conducting a randomized, double blind Phase 2 clinical trial to compare the efficacy of MM-121 in combination with exemestane (Aromasin) to exemestane alone.
+Exemestane is a widely used aromatase inhibitor for the treatment of breast cancer.
 Aromatase is an enzyme implicated in breast cancer.
-The trial protocol calls for enrollment of 130 postmenopausal women with metastatic hormone-sensitive breast cancer who have tested negative for overexpression of ErbB2 (HER2) and who have previously failed treatment with an aromatase inhibitor or other anti-estrogen therapy.
+The trial protocol calls for enrollment of 130 postmenopausal women with metastatic hormone-sensitive breast cancer who have tested negative for overexpression of ErbB2 (HER2) and who have previously failed treatment with an aromatase inhibitor or other antiestrogen therapy.
 We are conducting this trial at multiple sites in North America and Europe.
 The primary efficacy endpoint of this trial is progression free survival (PFS).
 Secondary endpoints are overall survival (OS), objective response rate (ORR), duration of response and disease control rate (DCR).